mandrasch/ddev-wp-groundstation/README.md

     `ddev pull wp-production`

     This will pull all files and the database into your local project folder.
-The live sites URL will be replaced with your local project URL (*\<your-folder\>.ddev.site*) and database settings will be changed in wp-config.php to connect with the local DDEV database.
+The live sites URL will be replaced with your local project URL (*\<your-folder\>.ddev.site*) in the local database.
+Database connection settings will be changed in wp-config.php to connect with the local DDEV database.
 See `.ddev/providers/wp-production.yaml` for all steps.

     If everything worked, open your locally cloned site in the browser: